syncfusion-content/blazor-docs/blazor/diagram/user-handle.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/UserHandle/CustomizeFixedUserHandle)
 ![Template for FixedUserHandle](images/FixedUserTemplate.png)

-## How to set tooltip for Fixed user handle
+## How to set tooltip for fixed user handle

 The Diagram component supports displaying tooltips when the mouse hovers over any [FixedUserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html).
 To achieve this, you need to configure the `Tooltip` property of the `FixedUserHandle` to include the tooltip [Content](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_Content) and set its [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_Position) appropriately.
 This configuration ensures that relevant information is displayed at the correct position relative to the handle when users hover over it.